vdromanov/backli915t/README.md

 # backli915t
-An utility to set backlight pwm frequency (and brightness level) of displays, driven by Intel integrated GPUs with i915 driver
+An utility to set backlight pwm frequency (and brightness level) of displays, driven by Intel integrated GPUs with i915 driver.

 ### The project is under active development